Friday, 24 March 2023

 • Making our own Poppies for Remembrance.

 This week we will resume our drop in sessions after school.
-The drop in this week will be on THURSDAY.
+The drop in this week will be on MONDAY.

 Have a lovely weekend,